MainulDip/EverydayReactNative/Module-1-Basics.md

 export default Layout;
 ```

-Then start the project by `npm start`.
+Then start the project by `npx expo start`.
 Then View the initial app in ExpoGo app or in the browser or by android/ios device through `expo-dev-client`.

 Troubleshooting -> if wifi is blocking access, then install expo-cli globally (legacy and deprecated ) by `npm install -g expo-cli` and run the app using `expo-cli start --tunnel`